-Majority Passes Child Health Plus And School Meals Enrollment Coordination Act of 2011
+Senate Passes Child Health Plus and School Meals Enrollment Coordination Act

-The Senate Democratic Majority has acted to preserve good health and nutrition as part of early childhood development by passing legislation (S4057B/Stewart-Cousins) creating the Child Health Plus and School Meals Enrollment Coordination Act of 2011.
+Today, the Senate passed legislation (S4057B) introduced by Senator Andrea Stewart-Cousins, to preserve good health and nutrition as part of early childhood development and establish the Child Health Plus and School Meals Enrollment Coordination Act of 2011.

 Health and nutrition are directly correlated to a child’s success in school, and later achievement as an adult.